|

 album,” “Let it Be,” “Abbey Road,” the so-called red and blue compilations

-are sonically bigger, louder, more detailed---but are, in the end, the same
+are sonically bigger, louder, more discrete---but are, in the end, the same

-songs sold over again (yes, plus outtakes.)
-They are also a mixed blessing.
+songs sold over again (yes, plus grab-bags of outtakes.)
+They are also very much a mixed blessing:

 essentially replacing the work done so artfully (with comparatively limited

 technology) by. . .his own father, and The Beatles.
-The Giles remixes often
+Result: the souped-up

-cluttered (see: “Day Tripper”).
-The tightness and dynamics of the original
+Giles remixes can sound cluttered (see: “Day Tripper”).
+Tightness and dynamics of the

-mixes, in other words, have been sacrificed to “kitchen sink” philosophy of
+mixes have often been sacrificed to “kitchen sink” philosophy of

-rumbly background, as if they are merely part of the rhythm section.
-Gasp.
+(see "Revolution 1") as if they are merely part of the rhythm section.

 *The “bonus”